Masbateño language: Phonology

 The glottal stop /ʔ/ is the conventional onset of the orthographically vowel-initial words, thus vowels cannot occur in initial position.
 They only occur in medial and final position.

 There are two major syllable patterns in Masbatenyo, namely, open syllable /C(C)V, (C(C)VC)/ and closed syllable /CVC/.
 Most root words in Masbatenyo are disyllabic (they are composed of two syllables) and follows the CV(C).CV(C) pattern.
 There are monosyllabic words; however, most of them are functors that have no lexical meaning.
 Most of the disyllabic words contain an affix, reduplicated or compound.

 Masbatenyo also has a suprasegmental phoneme, the stress, which is characterized by vowel length.
 The acoustic analysis of stress correlates using Praat showed that duration is the most consistent factor that characterizes stress.
 Stressed syllables are longer than their unstressed counterparts.

 The diphthongs in Masbatenyo are: [aw] in sabaw 'soup', [ɪw] in agiw 'soot', [aj] in balay 'house', and [ʊj] or [ɔj] in baboy 'pig'.

 Consonant clusters are non-native to Masbatenyo phonology.
 Their occurrence in the language is brought by the entry of borrowed words from Spanish and English.

-The form of a morpheme can changed when they are combined to form words or phrases.
+The form of a morpheme can change when they are combined to form words or phrases.
 Such changes are called mophophonemic changes.
 Among these changes are: vowel deletion; contraction of particles san and sin, assimilation, metathesis, epenthesis and degemination.